 The stairs of Valparaiso

-One of the most popular Valparaiso stairs is the Apollo staircase.
+This is one of the best things to do in Valparaiso!
+One of the most popular stairs of the city is the Apollo staircase.
 It is located right in front of the Fischer stairway, intersected by Urriola street, which delimits the border between Cerro Alegre and Concepción (Urriola #393 approximately).

 The piano staircase is located on Beethoven Street, Cerro Concepción.
 It is very narrow and sometimes there is a line of people waiting to take a picture.